 Amala food is one of the most searched Yoruba dishes on Facebook and a common swallow in Nigeria.

 Most Nigerians love eating this lightweight morsel also called Oka.
 The good news is that it can be eaten at any time of the day.

-Amala African food is mainly eaten by everybody, crisscrossing its way through different tribes, borders and it has gained national status.
+Amala Nigerian food is mainly eaten by everybody, crisscrossing its way through different tribes, borders and it has gained national status.

 What is Amala Food?

 It is a Nigerian food made out of yam flour and/or cassava flour.
 It is typically eaten by the Yoruba people of Nigeria.